-In order to increase the likelihood that matters will resolve earlier through employer attendance at mediations, it is proposed that it be made clear that there will be costs consequences if an employer unreasonably refuses to participate in a matter before the FWO.
+In order to increase the likelihood that matters will resolve earlier through employer attendance at mediations, it is proposed that there be costs consequences if an employer unreasonably refuses to participate in a matter before the FWO.

-In addition, in the event that the employer nevertheless refuses to participate in a mediation, it is proposed that the FWO issue an Assessment Notice that sets out the FWO's findings as to the employee's entitlements.
+In addition, in the event that the employer nevertheless refuses to participate in a mediation, or mediation fails, it is proposed that the FWO issue an Assessment Notice that sets out the FWO's findings as to the employee's entitlements.
 An applicant may then rely on the Assessment Notice in the court proceeding.
-Where the applicant has an assessment notice, the applicant is taken to be entitled to the amounts specified in the assessment notice unless the employer proves otherwise.
+Where the applicant has an Assessment Notice, the applicant is taken to be entitled to the amounts specified in the Assessment Notice unless the employer proves otherwise.